1Jy-svg/1Jy-svg/README.md

 ### :woman_technologist: About Me :
 <div>
-<p>- :telescope: I’m  currently 3rd year btech computer science student and contributing to frontend and backend for building web applications.<br>
+<p>- :telescope: I’m  currently a 3rd year Btech computer science student and contributing to frontend and backend for building web applications.<br>
  - :mailbox:How to reach me-jyothikasankar2@gmail.com</p>
 <div id="badges">
   <a href="https://www.linkedin.com/in/jyothika-sankar-83b89828b">